5 Best Spinning Reels For Steelhead Fishing: 2023 Buyers Guide

 Type Of River

-What I mean is that if I’m fishing a great lakes steelhead creek that’s 30 feet wide, I can probably get away with a size 20 or 25 (size 2000 – 2500) spinning reel because often you are fishing steelhead in confined spots.
+What I mean is that if I’m fishing a Great Lakes steelhead creek that’s 30 feet wide, I can probably get away with a size 20 or 25 (size 2000 – 2500) spinning reel because often you are fishing steelhead in confined spots.

 Even if the steelhead does run far up or down the river you can chase them, therefore you really don’t require a large reel with a large line capacity.

-However, when fishing very large rivers like the Niagara River or the Frazer River, or many of the West Coast steelhead rivers, you might consider a steelhead spinning reel in a size 40 / 4000 spinning reel.
-The primary benefits of a 4000 size reel on very large rivers are that they holds more line and a have a stronger drag.
+When fishing very large steelhead rivers like the Niagara River, the Frazer River, Skeena, Columbia, or many of the big West Coast steelhead rivers, you might consider a spinning reel in a size 40 / 4000 spinning reel.

 The downside to using a 4000 to 5000-size reel is that many anglers find it to be too big and bulky for all-day-long fishing.